subhajyoti-prusty/Restaurant-Management-Application/README.md

 ## 🚀 Usage

 1. Access the application at `http://localhost:4200`
-2. Login with the following default credentials:
-   - **Admin:** admin@restaurant.com / admin123
-   - **Staff:** staff@restaurant.com / staff123
-   - **Customer:** Register a new account through the signup page
+2. Register a new account through the signup page or login with existing credentials
+3. Currently available features:
+   - User registration and authentication
+   - Basic routing to admin and customer dashboards (UI structure only)

+**Note**: This is an early development version.
+Most management features are not yet implemented.

 ## 📊 API Documentation

-The API documentation is available at `http://localhost:8081/swagger-ui.html` once the backend server is running.
+API documentation will be available once Swagger/OpenAPI is integrated.
+Currently, the following endpoints are available:

+### Authentication Endpoints
+- `POST /api/auth/signup` - User registration
+- `POST /api/auth/login` - User authentication

+*More endpoints will be documented as features are implemented.*

 ## 📁 Project Structure